AtentumZero/Sopdet/README.md

 # Sopdet
-A simple cross-platform reverse shell written in Python
+A simple multi-platform reverse shell written in Python

 Sopdet is a client-side Python script that when run on a Linux/Unix or Windows system will open up a shell on a remote server running Netcat as a listener on the specified port.